Spider-Verse: Edge of Spider-Verse: Spider-Man 2099

-The Miguel from the Exiles begins having visions when the Destiny War Miguel O'Hara is killed.
+Miguel O'Hara from the Exiles begins having visions when the Destiny War Miguel O'Hara is killed.
 Miguel prepares to flee to Earth-616 where Morlun was once killed.
-As Morlun kills the Timestorm Spider-Man 2099, Earth-616's Miguel (now stuck in the 21st century) begins to feel the deaths as well.
+As Morlun kills the Timestorm Spider-Man 2099, Earth-616's Miguel (currently stuck in the 21st century) begins to feel the deaths as well.
 Just as the Exiles' Miguel is about to make the dimensional jump, Morlun arrives and kills him in front of the Earth-616 Miguel.
-Hesitant to step into Earth-616 as he is afraid of that Earth's Peter Parker, Morlun retreats.
 Miguel realizes he must find Peter Parker.

 Edge of Spider-Verse: Amazing Spider-Man

-At the Omniverse, Billy Braddock (a.k.a.
-Spider-UK) is one of the newest recruits of the Captain Britain Corps.
-Scanning other universes, he has seen the deaths of alternate Spider-Men by the Inheritors: Morlun slays Earth-1983 Spider-Man and his teammates the Iceman and Firestar; Bora and Brix arrive on Earth-999 and kill Spider-Cat; and on Earth-7831, Daemos kills Spider-Man and several of the animalistic residents of Counter-Earth.
-Daemos' brother Jennix detects Billy watching them; he immediately cuts the scanner feed.
-As Saturnyne and Lady Roma discuss their concerns about the Incursions that are destroying many dimensions, Spider-UK tries to explain about the killings of the Spiders across the multiverse.
-Saturnyne rebuffs him, but a sympathetic Roma gives him a talisman that allows him to travel through the web of life in order to save the remaining Spiders.
+Billy Braddock a.k.a.
+Spider-UK is one of the newest recruits of the Captain Britain Corps.
+Scanning other universes, he sees the deaths of many alternate Spider-Men by the Inheritors.
+Daemos' brother Jennix detects Billy, who immediately cuts the scanner feed.
+As Saturnyne and Lady Roma discuss their concerns about the Incursions that are destroying entire universes, Spider-UK tries to tell them about the killings of the Spiders across the multiverse.
+Saturnyne rebuffs him, but a sympathetic Roma gives Billy a talisman that allows him to travel through the Web of Life to save the remaining Spiders.

-On Earth-982, Daemos attacks May Parker (Peter Parker's daughter and the heroine known as Spider-Girl).
-Her boyfriend Wes, Peter, and Mary Jane sacrifice themselves in order to save her and her baby brother Ben.
-Spider-UK and Last Stand Spider-Man arrive via portal and take her and Benjy away.
-May vows to kill Daemos.
+On Earth-982, Daemos attacks Spider-Girl (Mayday Parker).
+Her boyfriend Wes, Peter, and Mary Jane seemingly sacrifice themselves to save her and her baby brother Ben.
+Spider-UK and Old Man Spider arrive via portal and take her and Benjy away.